International Health Insurance

 While many services, such as surgeries and medications from IMSS pharmacies, are free or subsidized, some costs, including dental care, eye care, and certain medications (mainly when obtained outside IMSS pharmacies), may require out-of-pocket payments.

 Beyond IMSS, Mexico provides free public healthcare for vulnerable populations through programs formerly known as INSABI.
-These programs have been restructured multiple times since 2020 and continue to evolve.
-They serve those who are unemployed, homeless, or medically ineligible for IMSS.

-However, coverage is limited for chronic conditions, major surgeries, cancer treatment, and long-term care.
-Additionally, some states, like Jalisco, have opted out of the federal system to operate their own public healthcare programs, leading to regional variations in coverage and access.
+Additionally, some states, such as Jalisco, have opted out of the federal system to operate their own public healthcare programs, resulting in regional variations in coverage and access.

-Public healthcare in Mexico is funded by the federal government, state governments, and contributions from employees and employers to the IMSS.
 These combined funding sources support the services provided through IMSS and other public programs.

 Despite this mixed funding, Mexico’s per capita healthcare expenditure remains low compared to other OECD countries, at less than 6% of its GDP.